NitoBa/Typescript-nodejs/README.md

 This Service will generate a token JWT for user with expiration of 24hrs

-The token will be  used in others routes
+The token will used in others routes

 - SessionService